Skip to main content

 Instructions

 Enable/disable the agent's end_call action and set/remove a transfer_call number.
 These are AGENT-LEVEL settings (the console's Tools tab) that apply to the whole agent — for multi-agent (Playbooks) agents the runtime injects them into every playbook, never gated behind auth.
-Changes land on a draft; publish_draft to go live.
+Changes land on the branch's draft; publish_draft to go live.
 Without an enabled end_call the agent cannot hang up on its own.

 Input Schema